 Served at 12-14˚C, with oyster dishes, oily fish e.g. tuna, white or red meats and cheese.

-Potential aging in the bottle for at least 5 years.
+It has the potential to age in bottle for at least 5 years.

-Awarded a Gold Medal and 95 points at the 2018 Decanter World Wine Awards (click link for details).
+Awarded a Platinum medal and 97 points at the 2020 Decanter World Wine Awards (click link for details and review).